tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 For a text-to-image generative model like the one we are implementing, we must condition the model based on the input text.
 The tokenizer aims to construct a model input of up to 75 unique tokens from the given text.
 Each word the tokenizer reads is wrapped into a 768-value vector token, containing embedded data about the input.
 The CLIP model is pre-trained on SOTA image captioning datasets, so it can be called efficiently within stable diffusion models.
 Newer CLIP models analyze subsections of the input text instead of a single word at a time, taking the context of each word into account allows these tokenizers to perform better in testing.
 The output tokens are passed as an input to the UNet backbone in order to perform noise prediction.

 ## Stable Diffusion XL
-Recently, Stability AI published an even powerful stable diffusion model called Stable Diffusion XL (SDXL).
-SDXL improves on many parts of stable diffusion, most noticeable in its capabilities to generate highly photorealistic, finer quality images.
+Recently, Stability AI published an even more powerful stable diffusion model called Stable Diffusion XL (SDXL).
+SDXL improves on many parts of stable diffusion, most noticeable in its capabilities to generate highly photorealistic, finer quality images [3].
 It requires significantly more compute power than the older models, with over 3.5 billion learnable parameters (3x more than any prior stable diffusion model).
 This model takes in 1024x1024 px images, has a larger UNet backbone, and operates in a larger latent space.
 All of this allows SDXL to cover a wider range of visual styles, along with generating more accurate faces, hands, and legible text.
 These fine grained capabilities are appealing to many fields in CV, thus the heavier model has become popular, even amongst longer training times and more required computation.

 ## DreamBooth Internal
 In addressing the nuances of few-shot learning, the focus is on refining text-to-image diffusion models to prevent overfitting and retain a diverse knowledge base.
-To overcome these bottlenecks, the author proposed a new loss function, Class-specific Prior Preservation Loss to supervise the model more effectively.
+To overcome these bottlenecks, the author proposed a new loss function, Class-specific Prior Preservation Loss to supervise the model more effectively [4].

 ### Reconstruction Loss
 To understand the new method the author proposed, we need to understand how the original loss function works for diffusion models: